Chungsze/Module-1-Challenge/Module1Challenge.md

 * rearrange the oreder of elements of css file to make it more readable.
 * Change the position properties of header elements of css file.
 * fix the bugs of missing link of the article tag of serach engine optimization.
-* use button element instead of ul elements for the nav bar.
+* use button element instead of unorder list elements for the navigation bar.